We believe effective disclosure requires mutual respect and transparency between finders and security teams.

 We are committed to protecting the interests of Finders.
 However, vulnerability disclosure is an inherently murky process.
 The more closely a Finder's behavior matches these guidelines, the more we'll be able to protect you if a difficult disclosure situation escalates.

 Security Teams will publish a program policy designed to guide security research into a particular service or product.
-You should always carefully review this policy and its rules prior to submission as they may supercede these guidelines in the event of a conflict.
+You should always carefully review this policy prior to submission as they will supercede these guidelines in the event of a conflict.